This post is brought to you in partnership with Yarn.

 Look, it’s November and most of us are looking to write 2020 off, so I think is time to start talking about New Year’s resolutions.

 Other than the usual exercise more and eat less chocolate, in 2021 I want to shop consciously.
 I want to know that the purchases that I am making are helping a small business, or even better supporting a community.
-If you are looking to do the same then let me introduce you to Bundarra, the clothing company that supports Indigenous communities.
+If you are looking to do the same then let me introduce you to Yarn, the clothing company that supports Indigenous communities.

-Bundarra recognises our First Nation people’s inherent wisdom and want to provide a platform so that all Australians can learn from this knowledge and wisdom while also developing an appreciation of Indigenous art.
+Yarn recognises our First Nation people’s inherent wisdom and want to provide a platform so that all Australians can learn from this knowledge and wisdom while also developing an appreciation of Indigenous art.

 How did they do this, you ask?

 Yarn sell the most incredible clothing and accessories featuring stunning Indigenous artwork.
 It is important to Yarn that the Indigenous artists that they work with feel empowered by the collaboration and know that their unique story is being shared.
 As a customer you can learn all about the story and the artist on the Yarn site before you purchase the product.

 This beautiful blouse showcases the artwork of Holly Sanders, Aboriginal Bundjalung woman who wants to share her stories, culture and Country with the world in a contemporary way.
 She is inspired by the patterns of Saltwater Country to tell stories of the past and uses colours and patterns to reflect her connection to Country.

 When you shop at Yarn you are not just getting a gorgeous, quality item of clothing, you are also gaining an appreciation and an understanding of Indigenous art and culture.
 The artwork and designs used in the Yarn range are purchased directly from Indigenous artists placing the artist in control of compensation.

 Yarn also strives to provide support to the Indigenous community through employment and training in all areas of their business from development, to production, through to dispatch and then modelling.